BecauseOfProg/api-docs/resources/User.md

 `GET /users/{user.username}/permissions`

 Get the permissions a user has.
-Returns a `data` list.
+Returns a list containing the permissions.
 Requires auth and `USER_WRITE` permission.

 ## Edit user's permissions